neuronetio/gantt-schedule-timeline-calendar/README.md

 Just copy interesting component - modify it and set up in `components` configuration property.

-Component configuration is like above just object where key is a component name and value is just component itself.
+Component configuration is (just like above) object where key is a component name and value is just component itself.

 Available component names: